Improvements begin to reopen Siskiyou rail line

-Construction is expected to begin in 2015 to upgrade the Siskiyou Rail CORP rail line between Ashland and Weed, California thanks to a federal TIGER (Transportation Investment Generating Economic Recovery) IV grant.
+Construction is underway on the first of three different phases to upgrade the Siskiyou Rail CORP rail line thanks to a federal TIGER (Transportation Investment Generating Economic Recovery) IV grant.

-Reopening this line will provide an additional transportation option for the delivery of southern Oregon lumber and manufactured goods to national and world markets.
-Currently, region manufacturers rely on either interstate truck, or rail cars sent to/from Eugene to join the Union Pacific mainline.
+This line will provide an additional transportation option for the delivery of southern Oregon lumber and manufactured goods to national and world markets.
+Currently, region manufacturers must rely on either interstate truck, or rail cars sent to/from Eugene to join the Union Pacific mainline.
 This costs valuable time and money, depending on the chosen transportation mode.

 ODOT, southern Oregon counties and private industry and Siskiyou County, California were successful in receiving the TIGER IV grant for significant improvements to the Siskiyou Line, which has not been used since 2008.
 No funds outside the TIGER IV grant were requested from other public entities.
 CORP has agreed to provide a 25% match to the project.